thinkful-ei-gecko/alexander-bookmarks-server/README.md

 `require('dotenv').config` is required anywhere you use environmental variables, including `setup.js`.

 I used the sql from the prior assignment to create the migrations, and had to reconfigure them to accept UUIDs as primary keys with an extension.
 I made sure to define the primary key properly, and hit some problems making the keys match the table structure.
+Ideally, I should have added migrations instead of reconfiguring the first to better show my process - I wasn't using it as intended, but it's hard to say what would have been faster.
 I also hit a major problem exporting the bookmarks-service object properly.
 For some reason, I keep wrapping exports in object unnecessarily - a holdover from React?...

+The controller in this app is 'app.js' because it is the file that starts the server.
+The controller should connect to the knex instance via `app.set('db', db)` in the server.js, which injects!
+In turn, you can get 'db' from the server in app by using `req.app.get('db)` in any given endpoint.

+I have now parsed out the services tests from the endpoints tests, and fixed the forgotten case where there are no items in database.